• Skip to primary navigation

 Keep it simple!

-Avoid activities that need a lot of adult intervention.
-For things like catapults, I always have a few made up in advance ready for one group children to use while I make more catapults with another group.
+Avoid activities that require a lot of adult intervention.
+For things like catapults, I always make a few in advance, ready for one group of children to use, while I make more catapults with another group.

 Be prepared